heisda/MavenDemo/README.txt

-This Demo project created by SpringMVC, hibernate, and builds with maven2
+This Demo project was created by SpringMVC, hibernate, and builds with maven2